Roadrunner SMB

 Parameter Description

-Note: Active Directory join credentials are entered interactively in the First-Time Setup wizard — no pre-created secret is required as a deployment parameter.
+Note: Active Directory join credentials (and optional manual DC IP) are entered in the First-Time Setup wizard — not as CloudFormation parameters.

 Parameter Default Description